 As you have seen, getting another dog is an exciting event, though there are several things you must consider if you already own one.
 One of the most important things to consider is to get a dog that is compatible in terms of temperament and individual traits with your pre-existing husky.
 Having dogs that do not get along with each other is really stressful not just for the dogs but also for the owners.

 Research has shown that dogs such as Golden Retrievers, German Shepherds, Labradors, Boxers, and Poodles are generally congenial with huskies.
-It is thus a good idea to do you research before getting another dog.
-Hope this helps you find the perfect new canine companion for yourself and your precious husky.
+It is thus a good idea to do your research before getting another dog.
+I hope this helps you find the perfect new canine companion for yourself and your precious husky.